 Rides to care cannot to be used for HRSN services.

 OHP Bridge does not cover HRSN Services.

+HRSN services may take up to six weeks to be approved and delivered.

 In Lieu of Services (ILOS)

 [CCO Name] offers services or settings that are medically appropriate alternatives to services covered by OHP.
 These are called “in lieu of services” (ILOS)They are offered as helpful options for members.
 [CCO Name] offers the following ILOS: